Simplify Your Workday: 9 Best Workflow Automation Apps

 • API management – Publish and secure APIs to expand system integration.

-• Security controls – Protect data through encryption, compliance standards, and audit trails.
+• Enterprise security – Protect data through encryption, compliance standards, role-based access control, and audit logs.

 • Workbot – Manage workflows directly from Slack or Microsoft Teams.